emahuni/em-async-events/README.md

   },

   async eventCallback1 (payload, metadata) {
-    // if you are going to return anything to event make sure you use 'isHook' option and callback is async return /*whatever response you want to return to the event only if it's a hook; see below*/ },
+    // if you are going to return anything to event make sure you use 'isAsync' option and callback is async return /*whatever response you want to return to the event only if it's async; see below*/ },

   async eventCallback2 (payload, metadata) {